 In vivid contrast to the bold yellow colors of warblers, the all-blue male Indigo Bunting is a bursting patch of deep-colored sky singing from the highest perch.
 Another radiant dash of color is the male Ruby-throated Hummingbird, a bright, tropical green and red-throated bird.

-The wonders of illuminating color and delightful song will roll through Schlitz Audubon, where birders come every year to take part in witnessing the spectacular migration journey.
-The Center is a top ranked hot spot for birders.
-So bring your binoculars and enjoy our programs, designed to help you make the most of spring bird migration!
+The wonders of illuminating color and delightful song are rolling through Wisconsin, where birders can take part in witnessing the spectacular migration journey in their neighborhoods and backyards.
+So get out your binoculars and enjoy the best of spring bird migration!